xl-s/DATE-2019/Real-time Video Abstraction/README.md

 A `capture` parameter may also optionally be specified for `Video.start()`.
 This can be a local video file, or a web source as well (however, you are likely to run into issues if you do this - hence the existence of `Stream`, which you should use for live streaming sources instead).

 Finally, an additional parameter, `plugins`, may be specified for either `Video` or `Stream`.
 This should be a list of plugin objects.
-Each plugin class should minimally contain a `Plugin.run(self, parent, frame)` method.
+Each plugin class should minimally contain a `Plugin.run(self, frame)` method.
 This will be called whenever a new frame is loaded on the parent class, and should return a frame as well (with any desired processing performed on it).
 Additionally, the following methods may be optionally included:

 - `Plugin.start(self, parent)`, which is called when the parent class is initialized.